Updated on February 20 at 10:23 a.m. ET

-And on Monday, California Representative Ed Royce, the chairman of the House Foreign Affairs Committee, announced he wouldn’t seek reelection.
-Several other veterans in competitive districts are also calling it quits, depriving the GOP of the advantage of incumbency in races that could determine control of the House in 2019.
+For the most part, however, the retirement trend has pointed the other way.
+Several veteran Republicans in competitive districts are calling it quits, depriving the GOP of the advantage of incumbency in races that could determine control of the House in 2019.
 And more retirements may be on the way, as lawmakers make their final decisions about running ahead of their respective primaries.

 The trend to this point gives a distinct edge to the Democrats.
-While roughly the same number of lawmakers in both parties are leaving their seats to run for higher office, just seven House Democrats are retiring outright or have already resigned, compared with 21 Republicans.
+While roughly the same number of lawmakers in both parties are leaving their seats to run for higher office, just nine House Democrats are retiring outright or have already resigned, compared with 25 Republicans.
 (House members running for other offices often count as retirements, because it’s usually impractical or illegal to run for multiple positions at the same time.)
-Including those members who are leaving to run for another office, there will be 15 open House seats vacated by Democrats and 32 for Republicans.
+Including those members who are leaving to run for another office, there will be 17 open House seats vacated by Democrats and 36 for Republicans.
 Democratic victories last November in gubernatorial and state legislative races in Virginia and New Jersey could spur more retirements among Republicans worried about the national political environment under Trump.

 And although Democrats must defend far more Senate seats than Republicans in 2018—including several in states that Donald Trump won—all of the party’s incumbents are currently running for reelection.
 The retirements of Corker and Flake, along with a Democratic victory in December’s special election in Alabama, give Democrats an outside chance at retaking the Senate majority.
 In the House, they’ll need to pick up 24 seats, and the more Republicans retire in districts that Hillary Clinton carried last year, the more the GOP majority is at risk.